 Surf the Atlantic Waves

+Praia dos Mosteiros is quite a famous destination among surfers.
+Indeed, the waves at Mosteiros Beach can get strong at times.
+Some surfers even stay until the last sun rays of the day.
 Surfers come from all over the world to try the waves of the Azores, and Mosteiros is one of the best beaches to surf.
 You can find several surf schools on the island to ride the waves at Praia dos Mosteiros for lessons or equipment rental.

 Watch the Best Sunset on the Island

+One of the most renowned spots on São Miguel island to watch the sunset is Praia dos Mosteiros.
+This is probably the best spot to witness a stunning sunset over the ocean.
 From the beach, you can see the beautiful islets and the sun slowly setting behind them.
 This is a great time to have a last swim and say goodbye to this gorgeous Atlantic beach.

-Best Time To Visit Praia dos Mosteiros
+Best Time to Visit Praia dos Mosteiros

 Best Time of the Day

-Plan Your Visit To Praia dos Mosteiros
+Plan Your Visit to Praia dos Mosteiros

-How To Get To Praia dos Mosteiros
+How to Get to Praia dos Mosteiros

-To reach Praia dos Mosteiros from the main city of Ponta Delgada, you need to take the EN1-1A road westward.
+To reach Praia dos Mosteiros from the central city of Ponta Delgada, you need to take the EN1-1A road westward.
 Continue on the same main road along the coast until you find the indication towards Mosteiros on your left to a road going down by the ocean.
 Once in the centre of the town, follow the indications towards the beach.
 You will find free parking right next to the beach.

 If you need somewhere to eat near Praia dos Mosteiros, click here.
 In this link, you’ll find the 10 best restaurants on Tripadvisor.